MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 ## Incoming Data

 On the **Admin** > **Incoming Data** page, you can see a list of the most recent data uploads in descending order, including the data's path, the date it was uploaded, the status, and the option to delete it.
-This page enables you to see what data is available to create datasets with the Process Explorer template and to easily delete data (trashcan icon in far right column) that's no longer needed.
+This list populates the list you can use to create new datasets with the Process Explorer Azure template.
+Also, use this page to easily delete data (trashcan icon in far right column) that's outdated or no longer needed.

 ## Process the data